magnusdv/pedmut/README.md

 #> Lumpable: Always
 ```

-The mutation matrix in Section 2.1.3 of Simonsson and Mostad (FSI: Genetics 2015) is obtained by
+The "stepwise" mutation matrix in Section 2.1.3 of Simonsson and Mostad (FSI: Genetics 2015) is obtained by

 ``` r
 pedmut::mutationMatrix(model = "stepwise",